Information Box Group

 Tandetron 1.25 MV

-McMaster Accelerator Lab houses a 1.25MV Tandetron tandem type accelerator custom made by High Voltage Engineering in the Netherlands.
-It is used to support on-going research in the medical field using in vivo neutron activation analysis and to test and calibrate new detectors and instruments
+The McMaster Accelerator Laboratory houses a 1.25MV Tandetron tandem type accelerator custom made by High Voltage Engineering in the Netherlands.
+It is used to support on-going research in the medical field using in vivo neutron activation analysis and to test and calibrate new detectors and instruments.

 µBeam Microprobe Facility